RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 1. **Generate your ssh keys**

    This step is done once.
-Generate your ssh keys per one of the guides (for OpenSSH see :ref:`generate ssh keys` below).
+Generate your ssh keys per one of the guides listed above, (for OpenSSH see :ref:`generate ssh keys` below).
 In essence:

-   - the system from which you are initiating ssh (e.g. your laptop or workstation) should have a locally-generated and *password protected* ssh private key.
+   - the system from which you are initiating ssh (e.g. your laptop or workstation) should have a locally-generated and *password protected* ssh private key and a corresponding public key.
-   - the public key corresponding to that private key is placed on HPC3 in your   :tt:`$HOME/.ssh/authorized_keys` file.
+   - the public key is placed on HPC3 in your   :tt:`$HOME/.ssh/authorized_keys` file.

 2. **Use ssh command to login**